BobbyShmurner/mod-uploader/README.md

 `cover`: A URL to the cover of the mod.
 If left blank, the action will check your repo for a `cover.png` in the root.
 If one isn't found, the cover will be left blank

 `author-icon`: A URL to the author's icon.
 If left blank, the icon will default to the repo's owner's pfp

+`note`: A custom note to add to the PR message

 # Setup & Usage